ibm-cloud-docs/discovery-data/recovery.md

 {: note}

 For information about resources that are created with the Content Mining application, see [Content Mining resources](#cm-resources).

+### Sentence classifier enrichments
+{: #backup-sentence-classifier}

+To back up sentence classifier models that were created from the sentence labeling UI, download the models and store them locally.
+A model must be fully trained before it can be downloaded.
+For more information, see [Downloading the sentence classifier model](/docs/discovery-data?topic=discovery-data-sentence-classifier#sentence-classifier-download).

 ### Ingested documents
 {: #backupdocs}